sagemath/trac_to_gh/Issue 1843.md

 # Issue 1843: [with patch; needs review] cputime for gp interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1843

 Original creator: was